chanzuckerberg/happy/docs/design.md

 ## Integration Secret

 Happy stacks need to know where to deploy to.
+In other words, the short-lived infrastructure needs to know about the long-lived infrastructure.
 This information is conveyed in a JSON documented called the integration secret.
 The documents looks like this:

 ~~~json